 The Cheyenne Regional Cancer Center provides genetic cancer risk assessments to help individuals determine if they have a genetic variant that could put them at a higher risk for developing cancer.

-Referrals for genetic counseling are based on many factors, including a patient’s personal history of cancer or other health history, a family history that is suspicious for genetic cancer syndromes or for a patient whose family members have tested positive for genetic cancer syndromes.
+Referrals for genetic counseling are based on many factors, including a patient’s personal history of cancer or other health history; a family history that is suspicious for genetic cancer syndromes; or a patient whose family members have tested positive for genetic cancer syndromes.

-Follow-up visits are infrequent but can serve as a beneficial time to update patient and family history, to determine whether guideline prevention strategies have changed since the patient was last counseled and whether the patient’s current medical management reflects those changes and to notify patients about any new information from data and research regarding past results.
+While infrequent, follow-up visits can serve as a beneficial time to update patient and family history, determine whether guideline prevention strategies have changed since the patient was last counseled (and whether the patient’s current medical management reflects those changes) and to notify the patient about any new information from data and research regarding past results.